 *** NOTE: ALL OF THE FOLLOWING APPLICATION MATERIALS ARE REQUIRED ***

-The Statement of Purpose and Personal History Statement must be submitted electronically through the UCLA Graduate Division Application.
-We will not accept a Statement of Purpose or Personal History Statement that is not submitted electronically through the UCLA Graduate Division Application.
+The Statement of Purpose and Personal Statement must be submitted electronically through the UCLA Graduate Division Application.
 Guidelines for the Statement of Purpose: Your statement can be up to 500 words in length (approximately 1 page, single spaced, using 1-inch margins and 12-point font).
 Please state your purpose in applying for graduate study.
 Describe your scholarly and research area(s) of interest, experiences that contributed to your preparation in the field, and your plans for your future occupation or profession.
 Briefly describe experiences that have prepared you for advanced study or research, and provide any additional information that may aid the selection committee in evaluating your preparation and aptitude for graduate study.
 You are encouraged to indicate specific research interests and potential faculty mentors.
-Guidelines for the Personal History Statement: Your statement can be up to 500 words in length (approximately 1 page, single spaced, using 1-inch margins and 12-point font).
+Guidelines for the Personal Statement: Your statement can be up to 500 words in length (approximately 1 page, single spaced, using 1-inch margins and 12-point font).
 Describe how your background, accomplishments, and life experiences (those not already described in your Statement of Purpose) led to your decision to pursue the graduate degree for which you are applying.
 Include any educational, personal, cultural, economic, or social experiences, challenges or opportunities relevant to your academic journey.
 In addition, please describe any aspects of your personal background, accomplishments, or achievements that will allow the department to evaluate your contributions to the University's diversity mission.
 Contributions to diversity and equal opportunity can take a variety of forms, such as efforts to advance equitable access to education, public service that addresses the need of a diverse population, or research that explores inequalities.
 Additional Essays: Applicants to the Clinical and Health areas must upload a supplemental essay up to 500 words in response to prompts (included in the graduate application) to provide more detail on specific research interests and training goals.
 Applicants to the Social area must upload a supplemental essay up to 1,700 words.

 B) Three Letters of Recommendation:

 It is your choice who you would like to choose as your recommenders.
 Your letters of recommendation can be submitted electronically by your recommenders either before or after you submit the UCLA Graduate Division Application.
-It is also possible to send your letter of recommendation requests to your recommenders before you submit the Application.
+It is also possible to send your letter of recommendation requests to your recommenders before you submit the application.
 Three (3) letters of recommendation must be submitted electronically through the UCLA Graduate Division Application.
-Letter of Recommendation Services such as your school's Career Center, Interfolio.com, etc. must also submit letters electronically through the UCLA Graduate Division Application for the letters to be accepted.
-We will not accept letters of recommendation that are not submitted electronically through the UCLA Graduate Division Application.
+Letter of recommendation services such as your school's career center, Interfolio.com, etc. must also submit letters electronically through the UCLA Graduate Division Application for the letters to be accepted.
 It is possible to submit more than three (3) letters of recommendation through the UCLA Graduate Division Application.
 However, only three (3) letters of recommendation are required.
 The Letter of Recommendation Rating/Reference Form will only be sent to your recommenders when they submit your letters electronically through the UCLA Graduate Division Application.

 D) Test Scores: